Cushion and

 POST-DELIVERY BACK SUPPORT MODIFICATIONS

-Scapular Relief.webp
+Scapular Relief

 Creating additional clearance or contour behind the scapula to allow free shoulder movement, reduce pressure on bony prominences, and prevent discomfort or skin irritation during propulsion or reaching.